 Select a Time That Works For You

-You want to choose a time that is convenient for you.
+When meditating at home you want to choose a time that is convenient for you.
 During this time period ensure that you will not be disturbed.
 You need to feel relaxed and your mind should be free of worry.

 Many people enjoy meditating either as the sun comes up or goes down.
 If possible you could even meditate outside by doing a walking meditation.